UN climate talks poised for deal creating disaster fund

 At many stands, chairs were stacked neatly ready for removal, and monitors had been taken away, leaving cables dangling from walls.
 Pamphlets and booklets were strewn across tables and floors.
 Snack bars, which the Egyptian organizers said would remain open through the weekend, were emptied out.

-At the youth pavilion, a gathering spot for young activists, a pile of handwritten postcards from children to negotiators was left on a table, in what was perhaps an apt metaphor for the state of play as the talks bogged down.
+At the youth pavilion, a gathering spot for young activists, a pile of handwritten postcards from children to negotiators was left on a table.

 “Dear COP27 negotiators,” read one card.
 “Keep fighting for a good planet.”